eckyputrady/livelog/README.md

 2. For development:
     1. `./llg dev up`
     2. `./llg dev enter`
-    2. see `code/client/README.md` && `code/api/README.md` to see how to develop client & API
     3. `./llg dev down` when done
 3. For building & packaging (Continuous Integration):
 	1. `./llg build up`